8 Things You Should Do To Ace a Phone Interview

 Always keep in mind the four Cs of voice: You want to sound calm, comfortable, confident (not cocky) and conversational.
 If nervousness is an issue, plan to stage a quick phone call with a friend or family member immediately before the interview.
 That can help you settle into a more comfortable, conversational flow.

-Pitch Your Voice to Increase Clarity
+Strategically Pitch Your Voice to Maximize Clarity

 If you're connecting over the phone without video, the absence of visual cues can be confusing.
 It may not always be clear if someone has actually finished speaking or is merely pausing mid-thought.
 That's why it's important to "telegraph" some structural aspects of language using the pitch of your voice.
 While researchers may disagree on the broader cultural meaning of "upspeak"—that is, when you raise your pitch as you approach the end of a phrase—in a phone interview you should use it to signify that you are asking a question.
 For declarative statements, do the opposite, starting in a higher register and ending on a lower one.

-Pause for Maximum Effect
+Pause for Dramatic Effect

 Even if you know what you're going to say next, pause briefly before each answer.
 Doing so makes you say seem thoughtful, which can add weight and authority to your answer.
 It also gives you a chance to breathe.
 And remember: There's no need to fill in the silence with nervous-sounding filler words like "um" and "ah."
 Instead, leverage silence as a source of strength.